zeek/package-manager/doc/source.rst

 Package Index Files
 -------------------

-Files named :file:`bro-pkg.index` are used to describe the :doc:`Bro Packages
+Files named :file:`bro-pkg.index` are used to describe the :doc:`Zeek Packages
 <package>` found within the package source.
 They are simply a list of
 git URLs pointing to the git repositories of packages.
 For example::